-The courses for the 2016-2017 year will begin in September 2016.
-The first course that students take is Politics and Theories of International Development, which starts in September.
+The first course that students take is Politics and Theories of International Development, which starts in September 2018.
 The other two courses are Roots of Poverty & Development in Africa and Analysing Development.

 Each course will be assessed through a combination of of methods, including a 3,000 to 4,000 word essay and online reflections.
 The course delivery draws on the latest interactive, cutting edge online teaching and learning methods and provides you with opportunity to examine and explore major issues of interest to you, combining readings, lecture videos, quizes, online reflections, discussion forums and group seminars - all offered through flexible, online distance learning.